- Concerns at birth or during pregnancy

 It is important that you find the right kind of childcare for your child, especially if they have additional needs or a disability to ensure their needs can be met.
 The Family Information Directory contains information about childcare providers, for example childminders, day nurseries, holiday, breakfast, out of school clubs and crèches.

-Gateshead's Family Information Service can contact childcare providers to ask questions on your behalf and help you find a suitable childcare setting that has experience in caring for children with additional needs or disabilities.
-For more information contact 0191 433 512 or email email@example.com
+Gateshead Council's Family Information Service can contact childcare providers to ask questions on your behalf and help you find a suitable childcare setting that has experience in caring for children with additional needs or disabilities.
+For more information contact 0191 433 5122 or email email@example.com

 Nursery education (age 2-4 years)

-Nursery education is usually from the age of 3.
-However, some children are entitled to receive 15 hours of free childcare at a nursery, pre-school or from a childminder at the age of 2 if:
+Nursery education is usually from the term following a child's third birthday.
+However, some children are entitled to receive 15 hours of free childcare at a nursery, pre-school or from a childminder the term following their second birthday if they meet the following criteria:

-- they have a statement or an Education, Health and Care Plan
+- they have an Education, Health and Care Plan

 - they attract Disability Living Allowance

-- their parents/carers are in receipt of certain benefits, for example Income-based job Seekers Allowance , Income Related Employment and Support Allowance, Support Under Part V1 of the Immigration and Asylum Act, Child Tax Credit, a household income of less than £16,190, Working Tax Credit 'run on' (payment someone may receive for a further four weeks after they stop qualifying for Working Tax Credit)
+- Working Tax Credit 'run on' (payment someone may receive for a further four weeks after they stop qualifying for Working Tax Credit)

 Alternatively contact the Family Information Service on 0191 433 5118 or email firstname.lastname@example.org